kidagine/SlideshowApplication/README.md

 # Slideshow Application
 Small project for the second semester at Business Academy Southwest.
-During this project we learned how to use thread.
+During this project we learned the basics of threading.
 Done with @schemabuoi